 Make. this. now.
 If it doesn’t change your life, it will certainly improve your week.
 Just keep some of that fresh mint on hand for later – your friends/co-workers/significant other will thank you.

-- In your food processor, add all of the ingredients except the red onion.
+- In the bowl of a food processor, add all of the ingredients except for the red onion.

-- Process for 1-2 minutes, scraping down the sides, until the hummus reaches your desired consistency.
+- Process for 1-2 minutes, stopping to scrape down the sides of the bowl once or twice, until the hummus reaches your desired consistency.

-- Add in the diced red onion and pulse several times until the onion is well-incorporated.
+- Add in the diced red onion and pulse the hummus several times until the onion is well-incorporated.

-- Serve with homemade baked potato chips, as a dip for veggie sticks, on top of a salad, or as a sandwich spread.
+- Serve the hummus as a dip for veggie sticks, on top of a salad, or as a sandwich spread--the possibilities are endless!

 Side Note: I feel the need to announce that the tomatoes in the photos are also from a hanging plant on my porch.
 Sure, I bought the plant almost fully grown, but I’ve kept it alive, even after Aaron dropped it in the parking lot and it fell over on the car ride home.